-- a) Investor relations of \$740,579 (2021 \$514,041) The increase is due to new consultants engaged to provide media and investor relations services. - b) Legal and audit fees of \$278,503 (2021 \$243,811) Accounting and audit fees reflect accrued expenses for the Company's annual external audit and income tax preparation.
-Legal fees relate to general corporate matters. - e) Management and consulting fees of \$509,468 (2021 \$546,649) The amount reflects management fee as well as fees paid to consultants engaged by the Company in the current period. - c) Share-based compensation of \$1,832,856 (2021 \$1,358,934) The stock based-compensation expense is primarily affected by the number of options granted and vesting during the period, the strike price at grant date and stock-price volatility calculations used in the Black-Scholes option pricing model.
-It also includes the fair value of equity instruments to be granted for services to related parties.
+- a) Investor Relations fees of \$219,292 (2021 \$348,468) The decrease is a result of a consultant that was not engaged to provide media and investor relations services in the current fiscal year. - b) Legal and audit fees of \$271,992 (2021 \$198,536) Accounting and audit fees reflect accrued expenses for the Company's annual external audit and income tax preparation.
+Legal fees relate to general corporate matters and the litigation costs with respect to the Tepal project. - c) Management and consulting fees \$403,979 (2021 \$322,678) The changes reflect management fee as well as fees paid to consultants engaged by the Company in the current period. - d) Share-based compensation of \$494,504 (2021 \$594,342) The stock based-compensation expense is primarily affected by the number of options granted and vesting during the period, the strike price at grant date and stock-price volatility calculations used in the Black-Scholes option pricing model.